occiware/occiware-ozwillo/connector-analytics/README.md

 ### Extension designer :
 reuse the provided one, or use the generated one and add
-- a copy of the Docker Designer's container Container
+- a copy of the Docker Designer`s container Container
 - and a Drop Container that targets it, to allow drag'n'dropping Docker containers in the LinkedData Designer

 ### Docker configuration occiware-datacore-cluster.docker/occic :
 reuse the provided one, or define it using the Docker designer like this :